cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] Minimum of 3 organizers from 3 different organizations
 * [ ] No other Kubernetes Community Days event in the same city

 **Please include all the organizers following the format specified.
-At minimum, you must have 3 organizers from 3 different organizations.**
+At a minimum, you must have 3 organizers from 3 different organizations.**

 ### Organizer 1: First and Last Name, Company, Title, Email
 ### Organizer 2: First and Last Name, Company, Title, Email